hcengineering/platform-0.2/docs/content/docs/concepts/architecture.md

 `object:5679fd5a459245ccb435` as Resource<Doc> // db object
 ```

-Plugins loaded asynchonously, on-demand thus everything in the `Platform` wired together via asynchronous communications.
+Plugins are loaded asynchonously, on-demand thus everything in the `Platform` is wired together via asynchronous communications.
 A `Plugin` itself is also a Platform `Resource`, so you can request access to a plugin's API using same approach.

 ## Plugins

 Following is a plugin package structure.
-It is not a mandatory, but the structure I tend to use now.
+It is not mandatory, but the structure I tend to use now.

 ```text
 __tests__